MOONLAPSED/COGNIC/README.md

 2. Organize related data logically using nesting and arrays.
 3. Provide comments to explain complex or ambiguous data.
 4. Enhance readability with proper indentation for levels of hierarchy.
-5. Use backticks to denote code or programming language syntax.
-6. Keep the structure simple, avoiding unnecessary complexity.
+5. Keep the structure simple, avoiding unnecessary complexity.
-7. Test and validate structured data to ensure accuracy and error-free implementation.
+6. Test and validate structured data to ensure accuracy and error-free implementation.

 Key Considerations